ImperialCollegeLondon/froth_monitor/README.md

 #### 5. Replay and Reset

 Save and end the current session, clearing ROIs and resetting the interface for a new analysis.

-#### 6. Visualizations

-Real-time animation of velocity changes over frames.
-Dedicated arrow canvas to display locked arrow direction.

----

-## Update: 23rd Oct 2023

-### Work in Progress

-### To be realised (* means already done)

-1. csv*
-2. stop and restart new databook*
-3. angle in degrees with manual typing (pre-set value choices)
-4. programmed video with disappearing bubbles

-## How to run the program from source code

-1. Directly run the 'main_GUI.py' file in a suitable python environment

-2. A UI should pop up with buttons.
-Click the 'Export' Menu to choose the file path you want the data to be stored, and edit the name you want to use.

-3. Click the 'Import' menu option on the top left corner and choose to input a video by a local file or a real time webcam.
-If it is webcam, the video will be directly displaying on the canvas.
-If it is a local video, you need to click 'pause/play' button to start the video.

-4. After input a video, by clicking 'add overflow direction', you should draw an arrow on the canvas indicating the direction of overflow of the froths.
-Or you can use the default value by directly going to step 4, the default value (-0.5pi) means direction goes vertically downwards.

-5. Movement analysis is executed within each region of interest (ROI).
-You can draw one ROI on the video after click the 'Add ROI' button.
-You are not allowed to do so before inputting a video source.

-6. A simple real-time data graph will display in Cartesian coordinate system, which the y values shows the average velocities per second w.r.t. overflow direction.

-7. After a video is finished, click the button 'export' to produce a excel databook, with each sheet refers to an ROI.